Angle Sum Property of a Quadrilateral

 Quadrilaterals are encountered everywhere in life, every square rectangle, any shape with four sides is a quadrilateral.
 We know, three non-collinear points make a triangle.
 Similarly, four non-collinear points take up a shape that is called a quadrilateral.
 It has four sides, four angles, and four vertices.

 Both the figures above are examples of quadrilaterals.
 ABCD is a quadrilateral.
-AB, BC, CD, and DA are four sides of the quadrilateral.
+AB, BC, CD, and DA are the four sides of the quadrilateral.
 A, B, C, and D are four vertices, and ∠A, ∠B, ∠C, and ∠D are the angles of this quadrilateral.
 Before coming to the Angle Sum Property of Quadrilateral we have to know some basic terminologies of quadrilateral, which are discussed below in the article.

 Some Important Terminology

 Let’s look at some terms and conventions related to quadrilaterals.